 Scar (M Higgins/K Griffen) 2004 and The Special Two (M Higgins) 2005 – Missy Higgins

-Missy Higgins (real name Melissa Morrison Higgins) commenced singing in concerts at her school, prestigious Geelong Grammar (Melb) and occasionally performed with her older brother David’s jazz band.
-She admits she was a shy tomboy, who moved from school to school to try and fit in, eventually being hospitalized for stress in Year 11.
+Missy Higgins (real name Melissa Morrison Higgins, 1983) commenced singing in concerts at her school, the prestigious Geelong Grammar (Melb) and occasionally performed with her older brother David’s jazz band.
+She admits she was a shy tomboy, who moved from school to school, trying to fit in, eventually being hospitalized for stress in Year 11.

 Aged fifteen she quickly dashed off a song for a class assignment she was running late with, entitled All for Believing, it was a remarkably mature, haunting, stately piano ballad, another two years later her sister Nicola entered the song in the Triple J Unearthed song contest, and it won.

-While in the US Higgins collaborated with other singer/songwriters including Kevin Griffen (Better Than Ezra), Jay Clifford (Jump, Little Children) and songwriter/producer Cliff Magness (Aril Lavigne, Kelly Clarkson, Vanessa Amorosi), and while these collaborations became creative partnerships, Higgins experience with others in the industry in the States were memorable for the wrong reasons.
+While in the US Higgins collaborated with other singer/songwriters including Kevin Griffin (Better Than Ezra), Jay Clifford (Jump, Little Children) and songwriter/producer Clif Magness (Aril Lavigne, Kelly Clarkson, Vanessa Amorosi), and while these collaborations became creative partnerships, Higgins experience with others in the industry in the States were memorable for the wrong reasons.

 She felt that others were pushing her towards an image and pop sound that was not genuinely her direction.
 While she has always tended to occupy a position at the poppier end of the folk music spectrum, she certainly did not aspire to be a pop princess, rock star or dance diva, her music and lyrics are more confessional, introspective, and nuanced, and her early singles and debut album The Sound of White, would confirm her arrival as the most promising new Australian singer/songwriter of her generation.